 Figure 10 shows the external memory cycle for this bus structure.
-The first case illustrates a back-to-back execution sequence for the one-cycle page mode (PAGES1 = PAGES0 = 0b).
-PSEN remains active during page hit cycles, and page misses are forced during and after MOVX executions, independent of the most significant byte of the subsequent addresses.
-The second case illustrates a MOVX execution sequence for two-cycle page mode (PAGES1 = 0 and PAGES0 = 1).
-PSEN is active for a full clock cycle in code fetches.
+The first case illustrates a back-to-back execution sequence for the one-cycle page mode (PAGES1 = PAGES0 = 0b). $\overrightarrow{PSEN}$ remains active during page hit cycles, and page misses are forced during and after MOVX executions, independent of the most significant byte of the subsequent addresses.
+The second case illustrates a MOVX execution sequence for two-cycle page mode (PAGES1 = 0 and PAGES0 = 1). $\overrightarrow{PSEN}$ is active for a full clock cycle in code fetches.
 Note that changing the most significant byte of the data address causes the page misses in this sequence.
 The third case illustrates a MOVX execution sequence for four-cycle page mode (PAGES1 = 1 and PAGES0 = 0).
-There is no page miss in this execution cycle as the most significant byte of the data address is assumed to match the last program address.
+There is no page miss in this execution cycle as the most significant byte of the data address.